laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/flowise-deployment-tutorial.md

   Flowise is a drag & drop style AI workflow builder.
 Here's how you can deploy it with Gimlet.
 ---

-Flowise is a drag & drop style AI workflow builder.
-Here's how you can deploy it with Gimlet.
+**Flowise is a drag & drop style AI workflow builder.
+Here's how you can deploy it.**

 ## Step 1: Get Started with Gimlet